Five Minutes to a Fortune: Production

-The show is recorded in Studio 8 at BBC Television Centre.
+The show was recorded in Studio 8 at BBC Television Centre.
 Contestant auditions took place in London, Cardiff, Birmingham, Manchester, Newcastle and Edinburgh.

-The hourglass is the creation of Julian Healy and Scott Fleary.
+The hourglass was the creation of Julian Healy and Scott Fleary.

 International versions

-The French channel TF1 is the first international broadcaster to launch a local format of the show.
-It will be called Pas une seconde à perdre !
-(Not a second to lose!) and hosted by Estelle Denis and Gérard Vives.
-In this version, the hourglass will contain €25,000 and it will premiere at the end of January 2014.
+The French channel TF1 was the first international broadcaster to launch a local format of the show.
+A pilot was filmed, called Pas une seconde à perdre !
+(Not a second to lose!) and was to be hosted by Estelle Denis and Gérard Vives.
+In this version, the hourglass would've contained €25,000 and would have premiered on the channel, at the end of January 2014.